cindybhuynh/cindybhuynh.github.io/_posts/2025-08-24-Shared-Responsibility-Model.md

 But the customer needs to protect the security with an encryption key.

 ## AWS Responsibility in the Cloud
-AWS is responsible for the physical layer of the cloud including but not limited to:
+AWS is responsible for the physical layer of the cloud, including but not limited to:
 * Hardware
 * AWS Global Infrastructure
 * Storage